Industry planning activities

 This is done to inform decisions on long term plans, made primarily by governments.

-Its plan for CP6 focuses on four key responsibilities - to run a safe, reliable, efficient and growing railway, and includes targets related to each.
+Network Rail published its Service Delivery Plan 2019-2024 in February 2018.
+This plan for Control Period 6 (CP6) focuses on four key responsibilities - to run a safe, reliable, efficient and growing railway, and includes targets related to each.
+There is more detail in these documents:

-- Read or download Network Rail’s high-level summary and overview of what it is doing over the next five years.
+- Network Rail’s high-level summary and overview of what it is doing over the next five years

-- Read or download the Delivery Plan for each of Network Rail’s routes.
+- Delivery plans for each of Network Rail’s routes

-- Read or download Network Rail’s key central functions strategic plans.
+- Network Rail’s key central functions strategic plans

 Industry working groups